wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

   }
 ```

-Now if we were to go inside of the `outer()` function and call the `inner()` function, and open it in the browser and in the console run the `outer()` function, we see both the inner and outer variables.
+Now, let's try calling `inner()` from within `outer()`, and open the browser and console ad run the `outer()` function from the console.

+You should see both the inner and outer variables.

 ![](@attachment/Clipboard_2020-02-05-07-53-19.png)

-The same thing would happen if you called it from within the html script tag like so:
+The same thing would happen if you called it from within the html script tag like so 👇

 ```html
 <script>